globalshift.co.uk - copyright © 2009 to 2025; All rights reserved

 Tourism now dominates the economy of Antigua & Barbuda although reduced tourist activity since 2000 has slowed growth.
 Investment banking and financial services are also important.

-Antigua & Barbuda are low-lying islands comprising limestones and volcanics.
+Antigua & Barbuda are low-lying islands comprising volcanics and associated limestone reefs.
 The highest point on Antigua (Mount Obama) is the remnant of a volcanic crater.
 The islands are rimmed by reefs and shoals.

 This geology is not suitable for the generation and accumulation of commercial volumes of oil and gas.

-Thus Antigua & Barbuda has no identified indigenous oil or gas resources, either onshore or offshore, and Globalshift believes it is unlikely to achieve any production in the future.
-No exploration wells have ever been drilled in the territory.
+Antigua & Barbuda has no identified indigenous oil or gas resources, either onshore or offshore, and Globalshift believes it is unlikely to achieve any production in the future.

 ANTIGUA & BARBUDA